SteelCompendium/data-gen/Draw Steel Rules.md

 As part of their initial request to an NPC in a negotiation, a hero makes an argument as to why the NPC should give the heroes what they want.
 The hero might offer to do something in exchange as part of their argument, such as clear bandits from a forest, hand over a piece of treasure, or slay a dragon for the NPC.
 Or instead of offering something, the hero could attempt to convince the NPC that it’s in their own best interest to help—or even that it’s a moral imperative.
 For example, a hero could appeal to a knight’s sense of duty, the potential wealth a mercenary could make, or the final wish of a queen’s dearly departed grandmother as part of an argument.
 NPCs who admire the heroes are more likely to respond to compliments and buttering up, while those who fear the heroes are more likely to respond to intimidation and awe.

 Arguments need a justification as to why they’re true.
-“Helping us defeat Lord Saxton is good for you in the long run,” is half of an argument, so the hero also needs to explain why this is the case.
+“Helping us defeat Lord Saxton is good for you in the long run,” is half of an argument, so that the hero also needs to explain why this is the case.
 “Helping us defeat Lord Saxton is good for you in the long run, because we know he’s coming for your kingdom after Bedegar falls!”
 If a hero makes half an argument, the NPC might follow up with questions such as, “Why do you say that?” or “What makes you think that’s true?” to get the full argument from the hero.

 One hero makes an argument to an NPC, but the players can discuss the details of the argument out of character beforehand.
 It’s up to the group to decide how much discussion to have before making an argument, and to decide what argument the players think will best sway the NPC.